-- STAGE 5 CLINGER.
-Whether you’re a full-blown clingon or you’re like I used to be and have clingy relational tendencies, you’re always the one who’s making the effort, “bending,” and understanding/excusing at the expense of your sanity (and then getting blamed for being insane because… well, you’re acting that way).
+- Stage 5 clinger.
+Whether you’re a full-blown cling’on or you’re like I used to be and have clingy relational tendencies, you’re always the one who’s making the effort, bending, and empathizing/excusing at the expense of your sanity (and then getting blamed for being insane because… well, you’re acting that way).
 You feel like no one ever tries as hard as you do.
-Everyone ultimately ends up thinking you’re desperate, “too intense,” and a convenient IGNORE as far as texts, calls and invites go.
-If you have abandonment issues, you’ll attach way too soon, think way too much and take everything WAY too personally (nothing is ever personal.
-We take things personally and deprive ourselves of the golden GIFT that another person’s words, actions and reactions are and always will be: They are a window into THEIR dysfunction, NOT a reflection of ours).
+Everyone ends up thinking you’re desperate, too intense, and a convenient ignore as far as texts, calls and invites go.
+If you have abandonment issues, you’ll attach way too soon, think way too much, and take everything way too personally.

-- CODEPENDENCY IS A COMMON THEME IN YOUR RELATIONSH*TS & FRIENDSH*TS.
-Just like magnets, you’ll most likely attract lovers and friends who seem to exploit your fear of abandonment with psychic ability and emotionally blackmail you with it through triangulation, inciting jealousy and/or deception.
-This gives birth to codependency – they’re dependent on having a doormat (you), and you’re dependent on deriving your value from being “useful” to them (aka USED).
+- Codependency is a common theme in your relationships.
+Just like a magnet, you attract lovers and friends who seem to exploit your fear of abandonment with psychic ability and emotionally blackmail you with it through triangulation, inciting jealousy and/or deception.
+This breeds codependency – they are dependent on having a doormat (you), and you’re dependent on the dirt from their emotional boots (so that you can feel useful).

-- CHEATING AS AN INSURANCE POLICY.
-Whether it’s emotional or physical cheating (or you’re just swiping, “browsing” online or haven’t yet totally deleted all of your online dating profiles), you’ll take out a sh*t insurance policy on pain and try to circumvent or “outsmart” abandonment through infidelity.
+- Cheating as an insurance policy.
+Whether it’s emotional or physical cheating, you’ll take out a sh*tty insurance policy on pain and try to outsmart abandonment through infidelity.
 You’ll justify it by saying to yourself, “If they hurt or leave me, at least I have THIS on them,” thinking it won’t hurt as badly.
 It always does, it’s karmically corrupt and cheating/”keeping your options open,” is just an all-around, bad idea.
-It’s also one of the most popular ways to cope with low self esteem, issues with control, loss and fear of abandonment.
-No judgement here – we’ve all either been on the doing or receiving end at one point or another.
-Commitment issues – whether it’s physical commitment, emotional commitment or committing to the belief that you are indeed ENOUGH – seem impossible to call yourself out on and overcome when you have abandonment issues.
+It’s also one of the most popular ways to cope with low self esteem, issues with control, loss, and fear of abandonment.
+There is no judgment here – we have all either been on the doing or receiving end at one point or another.

-- CHEATING AS A FEAR.
+- The fear of being cheated on.
 You’re paranoid that your partner is cheating on you.
-In friendships, you want to be the bff and are always worried that someone is going to “take your place.”
+In friendships, you want to be the best friend and are always worried that someone is going to take your place.

-- EXTREME JEALOUSY, PRIVATE INVESTIGATOR BEHAVIOR & COMPARISON.
-These 3 things are the quickest way to kill any joy in your life.
-We ALL do a little “due diligence,” here and there, but if your investigation skills start to one-up the FBI and you’re constantly comparing; crippled by jealousy more than you’re enjoying emotional and sexual connection… Your fear of abandonment and being forgotten is outweighing trust – of your gut and your partner.
+- Extreme jealousy, private investigator behavior and jealousy.
+These three things are the quickest way to kill any joy in your life.
+We all do a little “due diligence,” here and there, but if your investigation skills are starting to one-up the FBI and you’re constantly comparing, competing, and crippled by jealousy more than you are enjoying emotional and sexual connection… Your fear of abandonment and being forgotten is outweighing trust – of your instinct and your partner.
 You feel the need to control your partner and always want to question what they’re doing and who they’re talking to.

-- TROUBLE WITH VULNERABILITY.
-You feel like you can’t express “the real you,” to anyone.
-They’d just judge, discard, leave and forget about you… like everyone else.
+- It’s difficult to be vulnerable.
+You feel like you can’t truly express yourself to anyone.
+They’d just judge, discard, and forget about you… like everyone else.
 Your standby mode is: “patiently waiting to see what the other person wants to do with/thinks of me.”
 And because of the constant under-the-rug brushing, anger and resent start to build.
 You don’t ever feel comfortable enough to fully express yourself, so you just wade in the kiddy pool of emotional paralysis.

-- SABOTAGE.
-You engage in relational and self sabotage, electively throwing forks in the road of your happiness before any other person or force can.
-You can do this without even being conscious that you’re doing it.
+- You engage in relational self-sabotage and throw forks in the road of your happiness before any other person or force can.
+I used to do this without even being conscious of it.

-- DISEASE TO PLEASE, PERFECTION & A MAGNIFYING GLASS.
-You suffer from the disease to please and because you bend over so much for everyone else, you have unrealistic expectations for your partner.
+- Disease to please, perfection, and a magnifying glass.
+You suffer from the disease to please and because you bend so much for everyone else, you have unrealistic expectations for your partner.
 You expect perfection from your partner and assume that they’re a mind reader.
-You personalized everything the day that abandonment occurred when you were a child and as a result, feel perpetually guilty for EVERYTHING.
-If you’re not in a relationship and are just dating around, you pick apart and and find (inconsequential/superficial) flaws in the other person so that you can pedestal yourself (yet another insurance policy taken out on potential disconnect/rejection/abandonment).
+You personalized everything the day that abandonment occurred when you were a child and as a result, feel guilty for EVERYTHING.
+If you’re not in a relationship and are just dating around, you pick apart and and find (inconsequential/superficial) flaws in the other person so that you can pedestal yourself (yet another insurance policy taken out on potential abandonment).